mpvnet-player/mpv.net/Manual.md

 ## Terminal

-When mpv.net is started from a PowerShell terminal it will attach to the terminal and print status and debug messages.
+When mpv.net is started from a terminal it will attach to the terminal and print status debug and error messages to the terminal.

+In the context menu under 'Tools > Setup' a button can be found to add mpv.net to the path environment variable, mpv.net is than available in the terminal via mpvnet command.

-Certain error and debug messages are only visible on the terminal, JavaScript and Lua scripts must be debugged with the terminal as there is no support for a debugger.
+JavaScript and Lua scripts must be debugged with the terminal as there is no debugger support available.

 ## Color Theme